Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 herring.
-The issue was that of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `python dev.py build` workflow and he was using an editable install `pip install -e . --no-build-isolation`.
+The issue was that of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `"python dev.py build"` workflow and he was using an editable install, `"pip install -e . --no-build-isolation"`.
 For the editable install, SciPy is installed directly in its own project folder, and the shared library and the relevant extension modules were all being installed next to eachother in `~/scipy/scipy/special`.
 For the `dev.py` workflow, SciPy is installed elsewhere, and since I didn't specify where to install the shared library, it got put in the wrong place.
-What I had to configure the `install_dir` in `meson` like this:
+What I had to do was configure the `install_dir` in `meson` like this:

 ```
 sf_error_state_lib = shared_library('sf_error_state', # Name of the library